grayy921013/RecSys/Algorithms/README.md

 | predict | Given a movie id it predicts the best 20 movie recommendations for that movie |
 | add_tmdb | Aggregates the recommendations of the tmdb website as an extra algorithm to the database. |
 | age_diff | Populate the age_diff feature in the features table |

+# Nice To Have

+[] Perform the truncate and sorting of movies for CB Algorithms in a batched way, to allow scaling of data, while being able to run in machines with limited RAM memory.
+[] Allow to specify in the settings file which: algorithms, fields and movies should be considered when generating features.